 - The English language written test is available in large print.

 - There is also a video sample test available in American Sign Language.

 - If you fail the real test, don’t worry!
 You have two more chances to take the test before a new application and fee are required.
 If this happens, DMV recommends that you again review the handbook and the sample tests before taking another written test.

 - You may want to make an appointment for late morning or early afternoon when the office is not so busy.

-If you are asked to take a driving test, do not worry – it does not necessarily mean that you will lose your driving independence.
+If you are asked to take a drive test, do not worry – it does not necessarily mean that you will lose your driving independence.

 DMV evaluates all drivers using the same standards, including senior drivers.
 Conditions that can affect your ability to drive safely are things like medical conditions and your ability to follow traffic laws and rules.

-If DMV asks you to take a driving test, it might be because:
+If DMV asks you to take a drive test, it might be because:

 - You did not meet the minimum vision requirements.